-This past Tuesday marked the 10-year anniversary of the Chicago Blackhawks raising the Stanley Cup for the first time in 49 long years.
-Yes June 9 of 2010 was a pretty special day in Chicago.
+June 10, 2020 marked the 10-year anniversary of the Chicago Blackhawks raising the Stanley Cup for the first time in 49 long years.
+Yes, June 9 of 2010 was a pretty special day in Chicago.
 Well, in Philadelphia to be exact.
 Patrick Kane scored the championship goal that nobody saw, and the rest is history.
 The Blackhawks went on to win the Cup again in 2013 and 2015, earning them the right to be called a modern-day dynasty.

 Seven core players were along for the ride all three times.
 They are the only players in Blackhawks’ history to claim this honor.
 Little did we know it at the time, but that first championship was the beginning of their legacy.

-As we commemorate the 10-year anniversary of the Blackhawks’ 2010 Cup win, we also celebrate these seven integral players and what they brought to the table in 2010 and beyond.
+As we look back on the Blackhawks’ 2010 Cup win, we also celebrate these seven integral players and what they brought to the table in 2010 and beyond.

 Keith was the first to enter onto the scene.
 The young defenseman was chosen by the Blackhawks in the second round of the 2002 draft, 54th overall.
 He started with the league in the 2005-06 season, and quickly became recognized as a staple on the blue line.